Cordylines and dracaenas have fabulous foliage for dramatic color and provide height and a look of the tropics to South Florida gardens.

 Add top soil or organic peat humus to the hole when you plant, especially if the area is very sandy and dry.

-Trimming is totally unnecessary, other than pruning in summer, if you like, to control height and/or encourage fuller growth.
+Trimming is totally unnecessary, other than pruning in late spring to early summer, if you like, to control height and/or encourage fuller growth.

 These plants don't like to stay wet, so give them regular irrigation with time to dry out a bit between waterings.